 Tried, tested and true -- I’m sure you already practice some, if not all, of these efficient techniques to save resources.
 I recently shared these 10 techniques with the Wisconsin Illinois SAS users group in Milwaukee.
 The conference ran smoothly under the incredibly able guidance of Dr. LeRoy Bessler.
 I’ll blog about my conference experience in a separate post.

 In this blog, I’ve tried to summarize the 10 efficiencies for a quick read.
-For more in depth reading, here’s a link to the presentation with code examples and valuable resource statistics to compare and contrast.
+For more in depth reading, check out the Top 10 best SAS programming practices PDF presentation.

 CPU Saving Techniques - Make room in your brain for the important stuff